 Cash Management Account

-They are often well-suited for people who want accessibility plus safety.
+A cash management account (CMA) is an interest-bearing account that is usually offered by a brokerage firm, an investment firm, or a robo-advisor.
+These accounts typically combine the features of a savings account, checking account, and (in some cases) a brokerage account.
 Though they are not held by banks, they may be insured by the FDIC via a partner bank.
 Not all are, so be sure to check if you are thinking of opening one.

 Speciality Savings Plans

-The types of savings accounts listed above can be great places to grow your emergency fund or save money for a downpayment on a house.
+The types of savings accounts listed above can be great places to build your emergency fund or save money for a downpayment on a house.
 But if you’re looking to save for a more specific or longer-term goal, such as retirement or a child’s future education, you may want to open a more specialized account.

 Opening a specialty savings account can make sense if you have a singular purpose for saving money.
 You may want to keep in mind, however, that there may be restrictions on when and how you can withdraw those funds later.
 Some specialty accounts, such as IRAs, 529s and HSAs, have strict tax rules for making withdrawals.